reward hacking in coding agents

 architecture_fit: 5

-The second version works better because failure becomes multidimensional.
-Hacking one axis leaves points on the table elsewhere.
+the second version tends to work better because failure becomes multidimensional. hacking one axis leaves points on the table elsewhere.

 - high benchmark score with low reviewer trust